 We were incorporated and commenced active operations in 2007.
-Our operations to date have been focused on organizing and staffing our company, acquiring rights to product candidates, business planning, raising capital and developing Fovista, Zimura and other product candidates.
+Our operations to date have been focused on organizing and staffing our company, acquiring rights to product candidates, business planning, raising capital and developing Zimura, Fovista and other product candidates.
 We have not yet demonstrated our ability to successfully complete a large-scale, pivotal clinical trial with safety and efficacy data sufficient to obtain marketing approval, apply for and obtain marketing approval, qualify a commercial manufacturer through a pre-approval inspection with respect to any of our products, or conduct sales, marketing and distribution activities necessary for successful product commercialization.
 Consequently, any predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history.

 In addition, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
-The failure of our pivotal Phase 3 program for Fovista for the treatment of wet AMD has required us to reevaluate our future development plans for our product candidates, as well as our business plan more broadly, and has significantly decreased the likelihood that we will have a commercial product in the near term.
 We may never be successful in developing or commercializing any of our product candidates.
 If successful in developing and obtaining marketing approval of one of our product candidates, we would need to transition from a company with a product development focus to a company capable of supporting commercial activities.
 We may not be successful in such a transition.